Name: The United Republic of Tanzania

 Tanzania Plastics Bags Ban

 Plastic Bag Ban with effect from 1st June 2019: – tourists, can face very heavy fines for using Plastic bags.
-Using, manufacture, or importation of plastic bags, including garbage bags and shopping bags, is illegal.
+Using, manufacturing, or importation of plastic bags, including garbage bags and shopping bags, is illegal.
 Convicted offenders, including tourists, can face very heavy fines, imprisonment for up to two years, or both.
 Learn more about the plastic bag ban.
 Visitors are advised to avoid packing any plastic bags in their suitcases or in carry-on hand luggage before flying to Tanzania.
 Items purchased at the airport before boarding the aircraft should be removed from plastic bags.
 Please check hand luggage before disembarking at entry points and any plastic bags should be left on the plane.
 Similarly, the transparent “zip-lock” plastic bags that some airlines require passengers to use for keeping liquids, cosmetics, toiletries, etc separately in hand luggage are also not permitted to be brought and should be removed and left on the plane before disembarking.